-LACT 1106 - Public Health Aspects of Lactation (4)
+LACT 1106 - Mother/Baby Aspects of Lactation II (4)

-This course covers the concepts of breastfeeding in various settings, including public health agencies, community hospitals, physicians offices, and other clinics, utilizing evidence based practice.
-The course will include calculations of nutritional needs, assessment and implementation of breastfeeding for a physically or neurologically compromised infant, such as disorganized or ineffective suck, ankyloglossia, cleft lip or palate, Pierre Robin syndrome or Down syndrome.
-Development of resources and classes are part of this curriculum.
+This course covers the concepts of breastfeeding in various settings; including public health agencies, community hospitals, physicians offices, and other clinics; utilizing evidence based practice.
+The course will include calculations of infant nutritional needs, assessment and implementation of breastfeeding for a physically or neurologically compromised infant; such as disorganized or ineffective suck, Ankyloglossia, cleft lip or palate, Pierre Robin syndrome or Down syndrome.
+Development of resources and classes are part of the curriculum.